bclarkson-code/Tricycle/README.md

     <img width="223" alt="tricycle_logo" src="https://github.com/bclarkson-code/Tricycle/assets/57139598/62405944-b27b-49bc-93c3-17ba93fc8ad7">
 </p>

-Tricycle is a fast, minimal, fully functional deep learning library written from scratch using only python and numpy.
+Tricycle is a fast, minimal, fully functional deep learning library written from scratch using only python and Numpy.

 The file `train_smol_gpt.py` trains a 49M parameter, GPT-2 style language model that can produce passable python code in ~2 days on a single RTX 3090.

-The entire library, from the automatic differentiation engine to a GPT, is written in ~4500 lines of python + numpy code.
+The entire library, from the automatic differentiation engine to a GPT, is written in ~4500 lines of python + Numpy code.

-Using [CuPY](https://cupy.dev/), all Tricycle code can run on either a Cuda-capable GPU or a CPU.
+Using [CuPY](https://cupy.dev/), all Tricycle code can run on either a CUDA-capable GPU or a CPU.

 ## Table of Contents
 - [Tricycle](#tricycle)